 The best time of day to email, depending on your audience, is mostly the same across the board.

-This makes sense because most people are less busy on the weekends and pay more attention to their email.
 Send when people are most likely to open your emails or you’re doing yourself and your subscribers a disservice.

 10. Optimize for mobile.